TPZDSP3/tpz-charts/README.md

           git push origin main
 ```

+This workflow is going to run in the source code repository and will package up your chart, commit and push it to the chart repository.

 Note that you will need to grant permissions to the workflow to push changes to the chart repository.
 This can be achieved by providing a GitHub API token in a secondary checkout@v2 action that has the required permissions (e.g. full access to org repos).